 If you're visiting Trinidad from the United States, Canada, England, France, Germany, or the Bahamas, a valid driver's license from your country of origin will be all you need to drive for up to three months.
 Those visiting for longer periods of time and from other countries, however, will need an international driver's permit.
 Most agencies will require renters to be over the age of 25 and have at least two years of driving experience.

-Check out this table for the rental agencies serving Port of Spain.
+Check out this table for contact information.

 |(868) 622-5588||37 Tragarete Road - Woodbrook|